Other Ways to Say I LIKE in English

 Or as Depeche Mode sing I just can’t get enough

-I am sure you just can’t get enough of our English language learning blog so here are some other interesting posts for you to help you increase your vocabulary:
+I am sure you just can’t get enough of our English language learning blog so here are some other interesting posts for you to help you increase your English Vocabulary and improve your knowledge of English Idioms: